dart-lang/sdk/pkg/path/README.md

 A comprehensive, cross-platform path manipulation library for Dart.

-The path package provides common operations for manipulating file paths: joining, splitting, normalizing, etc.
+The path package provides common operations for manipulating paths: joining, splitting, normalizing, etc.

-We've tried very hard to make this library do the "right" thing on whatever platform you run it on.
+We've tried very hard to make this library do the "right" thing on whatever platform you run it on, including in the browser.
 When you use the top-level functions, it will assume the current platform's path style and work with that.
-If you want to specifically work with paths of a specific style, you can construct a `path.Builder` for that style.
+If you want to explicitly work with paths of a specific style, you can construct a `path.Builder` for that style.

 ## Using